 Being a reader of Chez Us you have a pretty good idea that we are huge Francophiles.
 We love all things French from the country to the people, to the food and wine.
-When we were recently contacted to review The Girls Guide to Paris founder, Doni Belau’s book Paris Cocktails we knew we had too.
+When we were recently contacted to review The Girls Guide to Paris founder, Doni Belau’s book Paris Cocktails we knew we had to.
 We were curious about this “craft cocktail” movement in France.
 After all, we are fairly familiar with enjoying bottles of French wine when in France, but craft cocktails?
 Quoi?
+This recipe for The French Old Fashioned definitely changed our mind about the cocktail in France.

 Threefold as cocktails, especially craft cocktails are making a comeback.
 Time to book that flight to Paris!
 The travel part of the book features everything from traditional wine bars to hotel bars and new to me craft bars.
 One of my favorite streets in Paris is Rue Oberkampf, we rented a little apartment there a few years ago and there definitely was not a cocktail bar in sight.
 Now there is one called Bespoke, and I cannot wait to try it out, the cocktails sound innovative and very creative.